 Additionally, the Ovation was a sort of smaller triumph.
 In this less grand affair, the commander entered the city on foot, or in later times on horseback.
 He was clothed in a purple-bordered robe.
 His head was crowned with laurel, and a sheep was sacrificed, instead of a bull as was the case of a triumph.

 Imperator is not synonymous of emperor, although it is the root of the English word.
-Through the history of Rome, the title evolved to the meaning of a general, especially able, who had won an enormous victory.
+Through the history of Rome, the title evolved to the meaning of an especially able general, who had won an enormous victory.
 The term Augustus in Latin is more closely related to the true meaning of the English word 'Emperor'.